narwalsandeep/php-chat-server/README.md

 ## Demo
 - type below command in your terminal
 - nc switchcodes.com 2852
-- then type below command to login as user 4
+- then type below command to login as user id = 1
-- LGN4
+- LGN1
+- to logout just type LGT